Th0mmi3/pixel-art-bot/README.md

 ### The settings are located in **`config.json`**

-	Amount: The amount of images you want to download for each prompt Generate Videos: Do you want to generate videos?
+	Amount: The maximum amount of images you want to download for each prompt Generate Videos: Do you want to generate videos?
 	Generate Images: Do you want to download images?